This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-In brief: Disability discrimination is the fastest-growing discrimination claim at employment tribunals, with 2,987 complaints filed in Q2 2025/26, up 80% year-on-year.
-Of disposed claims, 35% settled through ACAS conciliation (the highest settlement rate of any discrimination type), only 1% succeeded at a full hearing, and 90% were resolved without ever reaching a hearing.
-The average case takes 31 weeks to clear, and the backlog stands at 8,549 open cases.
+In brief: Disability discrimination complaints reached 3,481 in Q3 2025/26 (October to December 2025, provisional), up 99% year-on-year — nearly doubled in twelve months.
+Of disposed claims, 32% settled through ACAS conciliation, 1% succeeded at a full hearing, and 95% were resolved without a hearing.
+Of the cases that did reach a hearing, 20% succeeded.
+The average case takes 34 weeks to clear, and the open caseload stands at 10,746.

-If you believe you have been treated unfairly at work because of a disability or long-term health condition, the number of people in a similar position has grown sharply.
-Disability discrimination complaints have nearly doubled in the past year, and the data from those cases can give you a clearer picture of what to expect from the process.
+If you believe you have been treated unfairly at work because of a disability or long-term health condition, the number of people in a similar position has nearly doubled in the past year.
+Disability discrimination complaints grew 99% year-on-year, and the data from those cases gives a clearer picture of what to expect.

 How many people are in your position?

-Disability discrimination is the second most common tribunal complaint after unfair dismissal, and the single fastest-growing discrimination type.
-In Q2 2025/26 (July to September 2025), 2,987 disability discrimination complaints were filed, representing 33% of all single claims.
+Disability discrimination is the second most common tribunal complaint after unfair dismissal, and the fastest-growing major claim type over the past year.
+In Q3 2025/26 (provisional), 3,481 disability discrimination complaints were filed.

 | Quarter | Disability discrimination complaints | Share of all claims |